 This also includes standing on Thai money as the king’s face is on it and it is considered another type of insult.
 Foreigners have been arrested for this and given long jail sentences.

 A quick google on this will give you more insight on foreigners and their cases around insulting the kings.

-This seems to be a problem in every country and they wonder why Grab is doing so well.
-Other than the drivers trying to upsell stuff, these are the things you should be aware of.
+This seems to be a problem in every country and taxi drivers wonder why Grab is doing so well.
+Other than the drivers trying to upsell stuff, there are others things you should be aware of.

 The taxi driver will use the old school method of driving you around and around to keep the meter running and this results in you been charged more money.